 If BPA determines that the purchase obligation change(s) would not increase BPA’s peak load obligation in any one month by an amount greater than:

-(1) the QCC values of «Customer Name»’s Dedicated Resource(s), or (2) the aggregate of all change-requesting customers’ Dedicated Resources then BPA may approve «Customer Name»’s request to change its purchase obligation.
+(1) the QCC values of «Customer Name»’s Dedicated Resource(s), or (2) the aggregate of all change-requesting customers’ Dedicated Resources then BPA shall approve «Customer Name»’s request to change its purchase obligation.

 BPA shall provide customers with an opportunity to comment on any customer(s) request to change their purchase obligation.